jundalisay/spblist/content/en/research/newton/daniel/part-2/chapter-01.md

 ---
 heading: Chapter 1
-title: "The time when the Apocalypse was written"
+title: "When was the Apocalypse written?"
 weight: 4
 image: /covers/daniel.png
-description: "Newton enumerates 3 Laws and 6 Corollaries"
+description: "The Apocalypse was written before the destruction of Jerusalem"
 author: Isaac Newton
 icon: /icons/newton.png
 ---